Setting Up Postal as an SMTP Server

 In Hetzner, you can go to your server’s Snapshots tab and create a snapshot, which is basically a copy of your server's disk at that moment.

-If something happens, you can spin up a new server from that snapshot, assign the primary and floating IPs, and it should work immediately – no need to change any DNS settings.
+If something happens, you can spin up a new server from that snapshot, assign the primary IPs, and it should work immediately – no need to change any DNS settings.

 Make sure to test this process a few times so you’re comfortable with it.